Start your search by selecting one or more options below and clicking the Apply button.

 I appreciate the sacrifices that both veterans and their families have made, and welcome the opportunity to provide what support I can.

 I am part owner of a clinic committed to providing fully intergraded, safe, and effective patient-focused healthcare; with an emphasis on education and a belief that we all deserve a life of balance.
 In short, we are the best at what we do.
 NO LIE just the facts.
 Ask our patients and our staff.
 They can check us out on our web page www.balhic.com.

 I spent 8 years in the Marines and have been reaching out to help my brothers and sisters in arms ever since.
 We combine acupuncture and chiropractic to resolve pain and restore function.
 We are intimately aware of the stress of combat and absolutely qualified to treat the resulting impact on the human condition.

 I am a mental health therapist with certification in drug and alcohol addiction.
-I have worked with Veterans before in the Central Oregon area.
-I specialize in Trauma and addiction issues, and I have worked with folks from every walk of life.
+I have worked with Veterans since 2007.
+I specialize in Trauma and addiction issues, and I have worked with people from every walk of life.

 My counseling practice is in downtown Vancouver.
 I counsel individual clients, especially ones in transition.
 I also have experience in anxiety, depression, grief, and divorce.

 I provide chiropractic, nutrition, and lifestyle advice for many conditions including stress and stress related conditions.